-Google whistleblower makes cryptic claim about search engine, Hillary Clinton after wife's fatal crash
+Google whistleblower makes cryptic claim about search engine, 2016 election after wife's fatal crash

-A high profile Google whistleblower who back in July testified before Congress that the search engine meddled in the 2016 presidential election on behalf of Hillary Clinton is now suggesting that the fatal car crash that killed his wife last month may not have been an accident.
+A high-profile Google whistleblower who back in July testified before Congress that the search engine meddled in the 2016 presidential election on behalf of Hillary Clinton is now suggesting that the fatal car crash that killed his wife last month may not have been an accident.

 DR. ROBERT EPSTEIN: STUDY CLAIMS GOOGLE REFLECTED 'VERY DRAMATIC BIAS' IN 2016 ELECTION SEARCH RESULTS